 Part Two provides helpful preventative techniques to assist consumers in identifying and combating different types of frauds, scams, and cyber threats.

-South Carolina Identity Theft Network
+South Carolina Identity Theft Resources

 The League has joined with the SC Victim Assistance Network (SCVAN), the SC Department of Consumer Affairs, SC AARP, and law enforcement in the SC ID Theft Network.
 This coalition seeks to help consumers respond to suspected and confirmed identity theft, and to engage stakeholders in efficient action and prevention.
 The SC ID Theft Network offers helpful resource links and invites participation in its Facebook page.